ashleychontos/pySYD/docs/installation.rst

     cd ~/path/to/local/pysyd/directory
     pysyd setup

-The final command which will equip you with example data and files to immediately get started using the software.
-This is essentially the same as all the steps discussed above but in a more condensed version.
+The last command which will provide you with example data and files to immediately get going.
+This is essentially a summary of all the steps discussed on this page but a more consolidated version.

 *You are now ready to become an asteroseismologist!*